Biology is best known as the study of life, but that does not just mean learning about cells and plants, molecules and physiology.

 But perhaps most importantly of all, everyone in the Animal Management department has an infectious enthusiasm for the subject – we love zoology, and that comes across in everything that we do, from activities sessions, school trips, practical lessons and lectures – we make sure Animal Management is fun whilst remaining academically rigorous.

-The department currently offers the provision of three main strands:
+The department currently offers the provision of two main strands:

-Every pupil in the First Year at Bede’s gets to sample the delights of Animal Management as part of the 21st Century Science carousel.
+Every pupil in the First Year at Bede’s gets to sample the delights of Animal Management as part of The Flourish Project carousel.

 They will spend around 8 hours of lessons over four weeks looking at wildlife conservation, both in captivity and in the wild, the ethics of keeping animals in captivity, how to heath check their pets, and perhaps most enjoyably – take part in animal handling and feeding sessions.